-- d.
+d.
 Time Management.
 The presiding judge should attempt to move the trial along; it should last approximately 90 minutes.
 It is important to keep the trials moving on time, so as not to disrupt the starting time of later trials.
-Consistent use of timesheets to report time violations will encourage teams to stay within their time limits. - Under Rule 4.5, each side is given a total of 40 minutes to present its case.
+Consistent use of timesheets to report time violations will encourage teams to stay within their time limits.

+Under Rule 4.5, each side is given a total of 40 minutes to present its case.
 Part of those 40 minutes consists of cross-examination of the opponent's witnesses.
-Thus, witnesses have a built-in incentive to use up the other side's time.
-If a team goes over the allotted time, a point deduction is mandatory. - e.
-Time Keeping.
-Teams are given a total time allotment of 40 minutes each.
-Teams may determine how to allocate time to each segment of the trial.
-Each team is responsible for providing a timekeeper.
+Because of the time limit, witnesses have a built-in incentive to use up the other side's time.
+If a team goes over the allotted time, a point deduction is mandatory.
+This results in attorneys attempting to control adverse witnesses by demanding that they answer "yes" or "no" or by cutting them off with objections that their answers are "non-responsive."